thirumurthis/Learnings/nexus-docker-kind/blog_notes.md

 }
 ```

-- With the above configuration in place, run the docker container using
+With the above configuration in place, run the docker compose container using below command, use `-d` option to run in detached mode.

 ```sh
 docker compose up
 ```

-- From browser access `https://nexus.local` update the hosts file with loopback ip to dns.
-The screen prompts for user name and password.
-Username is admin by default, for inital password use below steps.
+From browser access `https://nexus.local`.
+Make sure to update the hosts file.
+The nexus application prompts for user name and password. `admin` is the default user, for inital password use below steps.

 ```
 ## from the wsl use below command to find the path of the volume that is mounted